-Retirement came and life moved on another step and although this opened the door to new activities it also closed the door on one that I really enjoyedthe company of workmates, the camaraderie of working in a team for a common cause and the elation of idyllic leisure-filled low so idyllic.
-Where was the excitement, the responsibilities, the challenges that I was used to?"
+Retirement came and life moved on another step and although this opened the door to new activities it also closed the door on one that I really enjoyedthe company of workmates, the camaraderie of working in a team for a common cause and the elation of overcoming seemingly insurmountable obstacles through ioint efforts to achieve an objective.
+In short, I missed going to work.